 Pants cool enough to wear in the heat

 Because sometimes you can’t wear shorts, or, you don’t want to wear shorts.
-Plenty of types/fabrics to pick from that won’t leave you overheated.
+There are plenty of types/fabrics to pick from that won’t leave you overheated.
+From full tech to totally natural linen.
 Full run down can be found here.

 A silk knit or chambray necktie